aditya-r123/Graph-Visualizer/README.md

 - **Basic educational tools** that feel outdated and lack modern UX

 ### **Our Solution**
-Graph Creator Pro bridges this gap by offering:
+Graph Visualizer bridges this gap by offering:

 **🎯 Perfect for Students & Educators**
 - No installation required - works instantly in any browser